DIR Return Create A Forum - Home

 him the James Bond of Philanthropy.

-and signed the documents to shutter the Atlantic Philanthropies.
+mission and signed the documents to shutter the Atlantic

-The ceremony, which happened over Zoom with the Atlantic
+Philanthropies.
+The ceremony, which happened over Zoom with the

-and former California Gov. Jerry Brown.
-Speaker of the House
+Bill Gates and former California Gov. Jerry Brown.
+Speaker of

-Nancy Pelosi sent an official letter from the U.S. Congress
+the House Nancy Pelosi sent an official letter from the U.S.

 employees and ten global offices across seven time zones.
 The